Quick Takeaways

-Let’s get real: programmatic DOOH isn’t just some marketing buzzword floating around agency decks.
-It’s fundamentally changing how we buy, sell, and experience digital out-of-home advertising.
-If you’re still treating it like a novelty, you’re already behind the curve.
+Let’s get real: programmatic DOOH isn’t just marketing jargon.
+It’s changing how we buy and sell ads on digital screens.
+If you’re still treating it like a novelty, you’re behind.

-I’ve worked in digital signage for close to two decades.
-I’ve seen screens evolve from glorified PowerPoint decks into hyper-targeted, real-time messaging platforms.
-But what’s happening in programmatic DOOH right now is different.
+I’ve worked in digital signage for almost twenty years.
+I’ve seen screens change from basic slideshows into smart, targeted messaging platforms.
+What’s happening with programmatic digital out-of-home right now is different.
 This isn’t just an upgrade.
-It’s a complete reshaping of the entire ecosystem.
+It’s reshaping everything.

-Here’s everything you need to know about programmatic DOOH advertising in 2025, presented in clear, actionable insights.
+Here’s what you need to know about automated screen advertising in 2025.

 What Is Programmatic DOOH, Really?